 - 1. No responsibility is accepted for matters legal in nature; titles are presumed to be good and assumed to be held in fee simple.
 All existing liens and encumbrances, if any, have been disregarded (unless otherwise stipulated within the report) and the property is appraised as though free and clear, under competent ownership and management. - 2.
 The legal description and site drawings furnished (if provided) are assumed to be correct. - 3.
 The maps and sketches are included to assist the reader (if provided).
 Unless a survey of the property has been provided, no responsibility, whatsoever, in connection with such matters will be recognized. - 4.
-It is assumed that the project herein set forth is an allowable use under the zoning, and is further considered is not the highest and best use, see zoning description. - 5.
+It is assumed that the project herein set forth is an allowable use under the zoning, and is further considered its highest and bet use. - 5.
 The land and soil of the area under the appraisement appears firm and solid.
 The analyst was not supplied with an engineering survey and under this condition this appraisal does not warrant this condition. - 6.
-Existing buildings involved in this appraisal report have been inspected and damage, if any, by termites, dry rot, wet rot, or other infestations have been reported if discovered as a matter of information but no guarantee of the amount or degree of damage is intended.
-Note, the appraiser was not able to inspect the subjects building, therefore the appraiser is making an extraordinary assumption that the subjects building is in average condition.
-If the subjects building is not in average condition, it will have a negative impact on the final opinion of market value in this report. - 7.
+Existing buildings involved in this appraisal report have been inspected and damage, if any, by termites, dry rot, wet rot, or other infestations have been reported if discovered as a matter of information but no guarantee of the amount or degree of damage is intended. - 7.
 In this appraisal of existing improvements, the physical condition of the improvements was based on visual inspections.
 No liability is assumed for the soundness of structural members since no engineering tests were made. - 8.
 All furnishings and equipment, except those specifically indicated and typically considered as part or real estate, have been disregarded.
 Only the real estate has been considered. - 9.
 Information furnished by others including comparable sales data is believed to be reliable, but the appraiser assumes no responsibility for its accuracy. - 10.
 The fees received for preparation of this report were not contingent upon the final value estimate. - 11.
 The appraiser is not required to give testimony or attendance in court by reason of this appraisal with reference to the property in question, unless arrangements have been made previously thereto. - 12.
 Possession of the reports or copies thereof, does not carry with it the right to publications nor may be used for any purpose by any but the applicant, without the written consent of the appraiser and then with the proper qualifications. - 13.
 The valuations may not be used in conjunction with any other appraisal.
 The conclusions are based upon the program of utilization described herein and have not been separated into parts. - 14.
 This appraisal has been made in accordance with the rules of professional ethics of the Appraisal Institute Inc. - 15.
 Neither all nor any part of the contents of this report shall be conveyed to the public through advertising, public relations, news, sales, or other media, without the written consent and approval of the author, particularly as to the valuation conclusions, the identity of the appraiser or firms with which they are connected or any reference to the Appraisal Institute Inc., and /or the M.A.I. or S.R.A. designations.